CodingElec/GoFunSandBox/BASICS/tasks.md

 - call that func in main and pass in a value of type secretAgent SOLUTION

-Thank you to @BenCarter78 for that cool solution.
+Thank you to @BenCarter78 for that cool solution..

-ADDITIONAL INFO